culibraries/library-reporting/README.md

 That last bit says "push this branch to the remote repository" (the upstream origin part).

 Afterwords you can continue to push using the simpler `git push`.
 It will remember where you're pushing to.

+The [git guides](https://github.com/git-guides) are super helpful for more documentation if that's your thing.

 ## Authenticating to github
 You don't need to be logged into github to `clone` and `pull`.
 But you do need to be logged in to `push`.
 Creating a personal access token is the way to log in.
 Once you have done so, you use it like a password.
 Also make sure to protect it like one too!